Spoilers For Monday’s ‘General Hospital’: Lulu Faces Her Loved Ones After Dante’s Departure

 — General Hospital (@GeneralHospital) March 29, 2019

 What comes next for Lulu?
-In all liklihood, she will try to continue on as she did while Dante was working undercover.
+In all likelihood, she will try to continue on as she did while Dante was working undercover.
 She’ll try to be tough, keep working, and support Rocco and Charlotte, all the while hoping that Dante can overcome his issues and return home.
 However, eventually, the writers will probably do like they are doing with Maxie and try to ease her into a new romance.

 Zamprogna has said that he is open to short-term returns to General Hospital in the future, but at this point, he isn’t interested in a long-term return.
 Right now, there doesn’t necessarily seem to be an obvious love interest on the canvas for Lulu.
 However, fans will be watching for signs that some new sparks might develop somewhere.